 The default cylinder is too big, so adjust the cylinder parameters in the bottom left: change Radius to 0.04 and set the Depth to 1.2.

-Right now, the cylinder doesn’t have any material assigned yet.
-To assign material, open the Material tab in the Properties panel on the right and select CuteMaterial from the drop-down next to the New button.
+The cylinder doesn’t have any material assigned yet, so it looks grey and bland.
+To assign a material, open the Material tab in the Properties editor on the right and select CuteMaterial from the drop-down next to the New button.